Process and negotiations

-The consequence of these actions is that the UK are scheduled to leave the European Union (EU) and, therefore, become a non-EU country.
+The consequence of these actions is that the UK are scheduled to leave the European Union (EU) on Friday, 29 March 2019 (may also apply to new exit date on 31 December 2020) and therefore become a non-EU country.

 Invoking of Article 50 triggered the start of a two-year negotiation process.
 The objective of the negotiations is to agree the terms of the UK’s departure from the EU in an orderly manner.

 A draft withdrawal agreement has been under discussion since February 2018.
 While progress has been made by the EU and the UK on certain aspects of the withdrawal agreement, other aspects remain to be agreed.
 Negotiations are now in the final stages.